usarscotus/legal-directory/frcmp/rule_49.md

 (i) at the person's office with a clerk or other person in charge or, if no one is in charge, in a conspicuous place in the office or;

-(ii) if the person has no office or the office is closed, at the person's dwelling or usual place of abode with someone of suitable age and discretion who resides there;
+&nbsp;&nbsp;(ii) if the person has no office or the office is closed, at the person's dwelling or usual place of abode with someone of suitable age and discretion who resides there;

 &nbsp;&nbsp;&nbsp;&nbsp;(C) mailing it to the person's last known address —in which event service is complete upon mailing ;